WGBH-MLA/AAPB2/app/views/override/resources.md

 ### 1. Preservation Consultations

 Do you have specific questions on how to proceed with your preservation efforts?
 AAPB’s Project Manager is just an email or phone call away!
-Contact Casey Davis at [Casey_Davis@wgbh.org](mailto:casey_davis@wgbh.org).
+Contact the AAPB at [aapb_notifications@wgbh.org](mailto:aapb_notifications@wgbh.org).

 ### 2. Archival Management System (AMS)

 Participating organizations have exclusive access to the Archival Management System (AMS), where you can search and access your metadata, export records, watch/listen to your digital files, and download low-res files at [ams.americanarchive.org](http://ams.americanarchive.org).
-Contact Casey to update or add your organization users.
+Contact the AAPB’s Project Manager at [aapb_notifications@wgbh.org](mailto:aapb_notifications@wgbh.org) to update or add your organization users.

 ### 3. Customize Your Organization Page on the AAPB Website